Transversal Activities

 Addressed to: first stage researchers who couldn't attend the welcome session last November

-The Welcome Session of the UAB Doctoral School is specially addressed to first year PhD candidates but it is also open to other first stage researchers that may be interested in attending.
-This session will combine a live conference about ethics and AI (in English) with some videos available on Aula Moodle where some practical information will be given.
+The Welcome Session of the UAB School for Doctoral Studies is specially addressed to first year PhD students but it is also open to other first stage researchers that may be interested in attending.
+This session will include a welcome by the director of the School and will aim to address the most relevant aspects related to the regulations and procedures of doctoral studies

 Intellectual Property in the Thesis